 - Subcontractor Performance/Evaluation

-- Use Safety Week to come up with actions plans to reach “best in class” status – engage craft personnel to join in this effort as well.
+- Develop actions plans to reach “best in class” status.
+Engage craft personnel to join in this effort as well.

 Jobsite Safety Reviews